KaiHsiangHu/iNEXT.IE/README.md

 whether the coverage `SC` is less than, equal to, or greater than the reference sample coverage), the diversity estimate of order q (`qIE`), the lower and upper confidence limits of diversity (`qIE.LCL` and `qIE.UCL`) conditioning on the target sample coverage value.
-Here only the first six rows of the `$coverage_based` output are displayed below:
+Only the first six rows of the `$coverage_based output` are displayed below.
 (Note for a fixed coverage value, the confidence interval in the `$coverage_based` table is wider than the corresponding interval in the `$size_based` table.
 This is because, for a given coverage value, the